-Multi-family construction experienced a 17% increase in 2021 from the prior year, with 52,800 new units started.
+For the year 2024, multi-family construction experienced a 26% decrease from the prior year, with 39,156 new units started.
 Demand for multi-family rentals has generally been higher during this past decade compared to new SFRs.
-But, on top of the unique pandemic-induced labor, supply and price obstacles, new multi-family construction continues to hit roadblocks in the form of outdated zoning and local-vocal not-in-my-backyard (NIMBY) advocates.
+But new multi-family construction to meet demand continues to hit roadblocks in the form of labor and supply shortages, lack of local general contractors and uncertainties about tariffs on the price of materials — on top of politically vocal not-in-my-backyard (NIMBY) advocates.

 State-initiated legislative efforts to add to the low- and mid-tier housing stock have focused on encouraging more multi-family construction in recent years.
-As a result, metro areas with the highest annual increases in construction include Sacramento, Bakersfield and San Diego.
-At the same time, the deepest losses experienced are where zoning remains restrictive for housing, including San Francisco, San Jose and Los Angeles.
+As a result, metro areas with the highest annual increases in construction include Sacramento, Riverside and San Diego.
+The most anemic growth occurs where zoning remains restrictive for housing, including San Francisco, San Jose and Los Angeles.

 Chart 1